 \section{Acknowledgments}

+We thank the anonymous referee for raising several interesting points in their report, which we addressed in this version of the paper.
 We are very grateful to Davide Polvara for collaboration at an early stage of this project and for numerous useful discussions throughout.
 We thank Andrea Cavagli\`a, Rouven Frassek, Nicol\`o Primi, and Roberto Tateo for correspondence regarding their recent work and on the identification of the dressing factors therein.
 We thank the organisers of the \textit{Integrability, Dualities and Deformations 2025} Workshop at NORDITA, Stockholm for hospitality and for the stimulating environment which contributed to this work.
 A.S.\ was supported in part by the CARIPARO Foundation Grant under grant n.~68079.
 S.F.\ acknowledges support from the INFN under a Foreign Visiting Fellowship in the initial stages of this work.